Julie Bernard

 Ev3-4229

 Dr. Julie Bernard is a Professor of Sustainable Finance at the School of Environment, Enterprise and Development.
 Her research focuses on sustainable finance, responsible investment, and shareholder activism, particularly the integration of environmental, social, and governance (ESG) criteria, proxy voting, and their roles in addressing the twin crisis—climate change and biodiversity crisis—as well as their integration of Indigenous issues.
-From 2022 to 2024, she was a postdoctoral researcher at Ivey Business School, Western University.
-Her work aims to support the replication and scaling of an innovative Canadian financial product that applies finance for nature-based carbon mitigation.
+She primarily uses qualitative methods such as ethnography in her research.
+From 2022 to 2024, she was a postdoctoral researcher at Ivey Business School, Western University, where she is still an Adjunct Professor.
+Her work focused on supporting the replication and scaling of an innovative Canadian financial product that applies finance for nature-based carbon mitigation.
+She is also an Institute for Sustainable Finance Fellow.

 Selected Publications